-By conducting this kind of scans, site owners try to find remote control software on users’ computers.
+By conducting these kinds of scans, site owners try to find remote control software on users’ computers.
 Such software can be a sign of a computer being compromised.
 Thus, companies try to prevent fraudulent activity.
 While not being illegal, these scans irritate users instead of giving them a sense of security.
 Although, the majority of users do not even notice them.
 Those who are concerned about their “web hygiene” would not be affected either: anti-tracking tools and browser content blockers will stop this kind of website behavior.
 So, these scans do not hurt anyone and make us a little more secure.

 Massive public cloud botnet shut down

 Cybersecurity researchers revealed a new botnet that affected thousands of users and spread malware through pirate gaming portals.
 The threat actors used Alibaba Cloud storage and Baidu Tieba platform to host malicious files.
 The bait was a launcher for pirated games and downloaded the malicious library file cs.dll.
 The security response teams of Baidu and Alibaba managed to inform the infected users about the risks and shut down malware downloads.

 PonyFinal is human-operated ransomware that targets corporate networks with high precision.
 It has been in the wild for several months now, and its operators can breach accounts on a victim system and infect other devices across the network.
 To avoid the risk of infection, Microsoft Security Intelligence suggests organizations to focus on how PonyFinal is delivered.
 Pentesting could help prevent weak password brute-forcing.